cthierfelder/BookProblemSolution/README.md

 + Le Bellac - Equilibrium and Non-Equilibrium Statistical Thermodynamics
 + Le Bellac - Thermal Field Theory (might be in Albany box)
 + Schwinger - Classical Electridynamics (should be with FSU stuff)
-+ Schwinger - Quantum Mechanics - Symbolism of Atomic Measurements
++ Schwinger - Quantum Mechanics - Symbolism of Atomic Measurements (should be with FSU stuff)
 + Weinberg - Lectures on Quantum Mechanics (only solutions for last chapters)
 + Nielsen, Chuang - Quantum Computation and Quantum Information (look in PB boxes)
 + Thorne, Blandford - Modern Classical Physics (larger number of problems still not done but they are big fun)